Tais993/Async-programming/index.md

 To take a look at the definition according to Wikipedia
 > Functional reactive programming (FRP) is a programming paradigm for reactive programming (asynchronous dataflow programming) using the building blocks of functional programming (e.g. map, reduce, filter).

-As you might notice, this sounds rather advanced.
+As you might notice, this sounds advanced.
 And unfortunately I'll have to tell you, reactive programming has a rather steep learning curve.

 So to elaborate on what reactive programming is, I'll show you a simple example which we will break down together.